-In the past two year, we noted more than a decade passed since we got a tax surcharge for Enhanced 9-1-1, yet New York City emergency communications remain mired in the last century.
-The surcharge ought to cover the system upgrade not basic operations and maintenance.
-Repeal the surcharges and reimpose the sunset provision to coincide with completing the upgrade and bar any surcharge revenue for other purposes.
+For the fourth year we question why New York City emergency communications remain mired in the last century.
+Over 15 years ago passed since we got a tax surcharge for Enhanced 9-1-1.
+It ought to cover the system upgrade not basic operations and maintenance.
+Repeal the surcharges and re-impose the sunset provision to coincide with completing the upgrade and bar any surcharge revenue for other purposes.

 The budget must fund enough city planners to protect our low-density neighborhoods from out of character development.
 Queens needs a Row House zone to preserve this major one-family use that often falls preys to out of scale development schemes.
+We need to look at R2A zoning for most R2 districts.

 The property tax hike must go.
-Two years ago, in place of 18.5% property tax hike which hit homeowners by 22%, we called on City Hall to recoup \$1 billion\ from illegal uses of real property that pay taxes reflecting a classification at variance with their use.
+Three years ago, in place of 18.5% property tax hike which hit homeowners by 22%, we called on City Hall to recoup \$1 billion\ from illegal uses of real property that pay taxes reflecting a classification at variance with their use.
 Raise another \$1 billion through a surcharge on the personal income tax on (New York State Adjusted Gross) incomes over \$200,000; nearly 90% of this gets raised from those who earn over \$1,000,000.\\ The Queens Civic Congress real property tax initiative would also reduce the inequalities in the co-op/ condo tax structure.